andy-hanson/noze/README.md

 cd ..
 ```

-You can do a simple build using `./build.sh`, or an incremental build using `scons`.
+You can do a simple build using `./build-once.sh`, or incremental builds using `scons`.

-For incremental builds with `cmake`, see the instructions at the top of `CMakeLists.txt`.
-	Note: When editing a header file you should always `make clean`, as cmake does not recompile everything correctly.

 ### Running